misclicl/minesweeper-bevy/README.md

 # RustySweeper

-This is an implementation of the classic Minesweeper game, built using the Rust programming language and Bevy Framework.
+A clone of a classic Minesweeper game, built using the Rust and Bevy.

 <img src="docs/screenshot.png" height="384px">